fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 and cross section data.
 Econometrica: journal of the Econometric Society (1978): 69-85.*).
 However, it seems they got nowhere near as popular as fixed effects and random effects models.
-Although there seem to be recent papers emerging (e.g., *D. McNeish, and K. Kelley.
+Although there seem to be recent papers (e.g., *D. McNeish, and K. Kelley.
 Fixed effects models versus mixed effects models for clustered data: Reviewing the approaches, disentangling the differences, and making recommendations.
 Psychological Methods 24.1 (2019): 20*, *J. M. Wooldridge.
 Correlated
 random effects models with unbalanced panels.
 Journal of Econometrics